-"Living as a human being," Eleade adds, "is in itself a religious act; eating, sexual life, and work have a sacramental value.
-In other words--to be--or rather to become--a person means to be religious....
+Living as a human being [Eleade adds] is in itself a religious act; eating, sexual life, and work have a sacramental value.
+In other words - to be - or rather to become - a person means to be religious. . .
 The 'total man' is never completely desacralized, and one even doubts that this is possible.
-Secularization is highly successful at the level of conscious life -- old theological ideas, dogmas, beliefs, rituals, institutions, are progressively expunged of meaning.
-But no living, normal man can be reduced to his conscious, rational activity, for modern man still dreams, falls in love, listens to music, goes to the theater, views films, reads books -- in short, lives not only in a historical and natural world, but also in an existential private workd and in an imaginary universe.
-It is primarily the phenomenologist of religions who is capable of recognizing and deciphering the 'religious' structures and meanings of these private worlds or imaginary universes."
+Secularization is highly successful at the level of conscious life - old theological ideas, dogmas, beliefs, rituals, institutions, are progressively expunged of meaning.
+But no living, normal man can be reduced to his conscious, rational activity, for modern man still dreams, falls in love, listens to music, goes to the theater, views films, reads books - in short, lives not only in a historical and natural world, but also in an existential private world and in an imaginary universe.
+It is primarily the phenomenologist of religious' structures and meanings of these private worlds or imaginary universes.

-.
 The conscious efforts to restore an appreciation of the sacred and the transcendent in the lives of individuals and communities in the face of dehumanizing bureaucracies might well become one of the most important tasks of religious education in the years before us.